xjc01288/lorawan-stack/doc/content/guides/connecting-gateways/ciscoixm/_index.md

 ## Prerequisites

 1. User account on {{% tts %}} with rights to create Gateways.
-2. Cisco LoRaWAN gateway with latest firmware version `2.0.32`.
+2. Cisco LoRaWAN Gateway with latest firmware version `2.0.32`.
+3. A console cable from USB to RJ45.

 ## Registration

 Create a gateway by following the instructions for the [Console]({{< ref "/guides/getting-started/console#create-gateway" >}}) or the [CLI]({{< ref "/guides/getting-started/cli#create-gateway" >}}).
-the **EUI** is derivated from the **MAC_ADDRESS** that can be found on the back panel of the gateway.
+The **EUI** is derived from the **MAC_ADDRESS** that can be found on the back panel of the gateway.
 To get the **EUI** from the **MAC_ADDRESS** insert FFFE after the first 6 characters to make it a 64bit EUI.

 If you followed the [Getting Started guide]({{< ref "/guides/getting-started" >}}) the **Gateway Server Address** is the same as what you use instead of `thethings.example.com`.

 ## Configuration

-To access the Cisco console, **you’ll need a console cable from USB to RJ45**.
-Plug the RJ45 end in the Console port of the gateway, and the USB port to your computer.
+Plug the RJ45 end of the cable in the Console port of the gateway, and the USB port to your computer.
-Then if you are using MacOS or Linux, connect to the Gateway by openning a terminal and a executing the following commands.
+Then, if you are using MacOS or Linux, connect to the Gateway by opening a terminal and a executing the following commands.
 Use PuTTy if you are using Windows.

 ```bash